ClickHouse/ClickHouse/docs/en/interfaces/formats.md

 -   [JSONEachRow](#jsoneachrow) format
 -   [output_format_json_array_of_rows](../operations/settings/settings.md#output_format_json_array_of_rows) setting

+For JSON input format, if setting [input_format_json_validate_types_from_metadata](../operations/settings/settings.md#input_format_json_validate_types_from_metadata) is set to 1, the types from metadata in input data will be compared with the types of the corresponding columns from the table.

 ## JSONStrings {#jsonstrings}

 Differs from JSON only in that data fields are output in strings, not in typed JSON values.